fosslinux/live-bootstrap/README.md

 bootstrapping.

 1. Binaries (apart from seed hex0, kaem, kernel).
-2. Any pregenerated configure scripts, or Makefile.in's from autotools.
+2. Any pre-generated configure scripts, or Makefile.in's from autotools.
-3. Pregenerated bison/flex parsers (identifiable through a `.y` file).
+3. Pre-generated bison/flex parsers (identifiable through a `.y` file).
 4. Any source code/binaries downloaded within a software's build system that is outside of our control to verify before use in the build system.
 5. Any non-free software.
 [1]